 Potential causes for delivery delays

 Stability in the maritime market is crucial when most goods are being shipped by sea.
-Other unpredictable situations such as weather conditions, increased fuel costs, or the COVID-19 pandemic can lead to delays in deliveries.
+Other unpredictable situations such as weather conditions, increased fuel costs, or the COVID-19 pandemic can lead to factory delivery delays from China.

 The complex logistical processes involved in shipping from China can often result in delays.
 These disruptions can be due to inventory mismanagement, customs issues, or delays in land transportation.